FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

 #### <img src="images/type_method.svg" style="width:16px;"> joinTwoWires <small>(wire1, wire2)</small>

-joins two wires if they share a common
+join_two_wires(object, object): joins two wires if they share a common
     point as a start or an end.

-    BUG: it occasionally fails to join lines even if the lines visually share a point.
-    This is a rounding error in the comparison of the shared point;
-    a small difference will result in the points being considered different and thus the lines not joining.
-    Test properly using `DraftVecUtils.equals` because then it will consider the precision set in the Draft preferences.

 #### <img src="images/type_method.svg" style="width:16px;"> joinWires <small>(wires, joinAttempts=0)</small>

-merges a set of wires where possible, if any of those
+join_wires(objects): merges a set of wires where possible, if any of those
     wires have a coincident start and end point

 #### <img src="images/type_method.svg" style="width:16px;"> join_two_wires <small>(wire1, wire2)</small>

-joinTwoWires(object, object): joins two wires if they share a common
+joins two wires if they share a common
     point as a start or an end.

-    BUG: it occasionally fails to join lines even if the lines visually share a point.
-    This is a rounding error in the comparison of the shared point;
-    a small difference will result in the points being considered different and thus the lines not joining.
-    Test properly using `DraftVecUtils.equals` because then it will consider the precision set in the Draft preferences.

 #### <img src="images/type_method.svg" style="width:16px;"> join_wires <small>(wires, joinAttempts=0)</small>

-joinWires(objects): merges a set of wires where possible, if any of those
+merges a set of wires where possible, if any of those
     wires have a coincident start and end point